Game DLC

 - Understand that

-is useful for setting preconditions for a struct’s fields - How to use contract parameters to assert two possible postconditions
+ptr_to_freshis useful for setting preconditions for a struct’s fields - How to use contract parameters to assert two possible postconditions

 - How to represent multiple Unit Tests on the same contract with different input parameters